 Tule Elk Reserve

 Tule elk once inhabited the grasslands of the Point Reyes peninsula and the Olema Valley, as well as other grasslands within Marin County.
 They were the dominant grazers on these lands until their local extirpation in the 1850s.
 State and Federal legislation in the early 1970s authorized the California Department of Fish and Game (now the Department of Fish and Wildlife), in cooperation with U.S. Fish and Wildlife Service and the National Park Service, to reintroduce the extirpated tule elk to Tomales Point.
 In 1976, Congress authorized the creation of the Point Reyes Wilderness (renamed in honor of Phillip Burton in 1985), incorporating the decommissioned cattle ranch as habitat for the reintroduction of tule elk.
 Ten elk (eight females and two males) were transplanted from an existing reintroduced herd in the San Luis National Wildlife Refuge near Los Baños to a 2,600-acre fenced enclosure on Tomales Point in 1978.
-Since then, the herd has grown and numbers ~300 in 2017.
+Since then, the herd has become one of the largest populations of tule elk in California.
+In 2019, the National Park Service increased the size of the reserve to 2,900 acres.

 Tomales Point Trail